Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 - Take over-the-counter nonsteroidal anti-inflammatories (NSAIDs) such as ibuprofen (Advil, Motrin) at the start of your period through your heaviest flow days.
 Besides easing cramping, NSAIDs may help reduce blood loss by 20 to 50 percent.
 Note: If you have von Willebrand disease, you should avoid NSAIDs.

 - Wear a tampon and a pad on your heaviest flow days.
 You can also wear two pads together.
 High-absorbency tampons and pads may also help catch the blood flow and clots.

 - Use a waterproof pad or even a towel placed on top of your sheets at night.

 - Wear dark-colored clothing to conceal any leaks or accidents.

 - Always carry period supplies with you.
 Keep a stash in your purse, car, or office desk drawer.

 - Know where public bathrooms are.
 Knowing where the nearest restroom is can help you quickly reach a toilet if you’re passing a lot of large clots.

 - Eat a healthy diet and stay hydrated.
 Heavy bleeding can take a toll on your physical health.
-Drink plenty of water and eat a balanced diet that includes iron-rich foods, like quinoa, tofu, meat, and dark green, leafy vegetables.
+Drink plenty of water and eat a balanced diet that includes iron-rich foods, such as quinoa, tofu, meat, and dark green, leafy vegetables.

-Menstrual clots are a normal part of a woman’s reproductive life.
-While they may look alarming, small clots are normal and common.
-Even larger ones (bigger than a quarter) aren’t noteworthy unless they happen regularly.
+Menstrual clots are a regular part of the reproductive life in people who menstruate.
+While they may look alarming, small clots are typical and common.
+Even clots bigger than a quarter aren’t noteworthy unless they happen regularly.

-If you regularly pass large clots, there are many effective treatments your doctor may recommend to help control heavy bleeding and reduce the clots.
+If you regularly pass large clots, there are many effective treatments a doctor may recommend to help control heavy bleeding and reduce the clots.